How to File a Personal Injury Claim Without a Lawyer

 Step 1 – Confirm Deadlines and Venue

-Start by writing down the injury date and counting four years forward.
-Put a reminder six months before that day in your phone calendar.
+Start by writing down the injury date, then count 4 years forward.
+Set a reminder in your phone calendar six months before that day.
 If a city truck, school district, or state agency caused the harm, file a written notice of claim within one year, then wait at least 60 days before suing.

 Pick your court next.
-For any claim under $20,000, small claims are faster and friendlier.
+For any claim under $20,000, small-claims court is faster and friendlier.
 Locate the correct justice court by county.
-Print the “Small Claims Affidavit and Summons” from the Utah courts site, fill it in ink, and list the exact dollar amount, not “TBD.”
+Print the “Small Claims Affidavit and Summons” from the Utah courts site, fill it in with ink, and list the exact dollar amount, not “TBD.”

 Step 2 – Alert Insurance Early

-Most auto and homeowner policies say the insured must notify the carrier promptly.
+Most auto and homeowner policies say the insured must notify the carrier promptly, especially before they file a car accident claim.
 A simple letter stating the date, place, and parties preserves coverage.
 Send it by certified mail if the other driver will not report.
 For your own PIP or MedPay benefits, open a claim right away, then forward medical bills as you receive them.
 Fast notice lets adjusters set reserves and prevents later denials for “late reporting.”

 Step 3 – Gather and Guard Evidence

+Gather and guard evidence because the importance of timely evidence collection after a car accident cannot be overstated.
 Start a physical folder and a cloud folder.
-Copy every medical record, even routine X-ray notes.
+Copy every medical record, even routine X-ray notes, after finding the right doctor after a car accident in Utah.
 Ask treating doctors for a short statement linking the injury to the event.
 Take scene photos from multiple angles, with a ruler or coin next to hazards to show scale.
 Print weather data from the National Weather Service if rain or snow mattered.
 Record witness contacts quickly – memories fade.
-Defense lawyers check public feeds and can subpoena private posts.
+A personal injury lawyer West Jordan checks public feeds and can subpoena private posts.

 Step 4 – Calculate Damages